tmagee02/bizi-boardz/README.md

 ## Launching Bizi Boardz
-*Note: As of now, Bizi Boardz is not usable to people outside of the Bizi Boyz, due to .env variables that will not be shared with the public due to security concerns*
+*Note: As of now, Bizi Boardz is not usable to people outside of the Bizi Boyz, due to .env variables that will not be shared with the public, due to security concerns*

 Requirements:
 - A GitHub account